Shopify/tapioca/README.md

 - `--generate-command [command]`: The command to run to regenerate RBI files (used in header comment of the RBI files), defaults to the current command.
 - `--typed-overrides [gem:level]`: Overrides typed sigils for generated gem RBIs for gem `gem` to level `level` (`level` can be one of `ignore`, `false`, `true`, `strict`, or `strong`, see [the Sorbet docs](https://sorbet.org/docs/static#file-level-granularity-strictness-levels) for more details).

+### Strong typing option for ActiveRecord column methods

+`tapioca` gives you the option to generate stricter type signatures for your ActiveRecord column types.
+By default, methods generated for columns that are defined in the schema have signatures of T.untyped.
+However, if the object extends a module with name StrongTypeGeneration, tapioca will generate stricter signatures that follow closely with the types defined in the schema.
+Expectation is the StrongTypeGeneration module you define in your application won't allow objects to be initialized with "bad state".
+It will check all the attributes that are not nillable to ensure they are not nil.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/Shopify/tapioca.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://github.com/Shopify/tapioca/blob/master/CODE_OF_CONDUCT.md) code of conduct.